Detailed information about the 100 most recent patent applications.

 ⚠ Appeals to PTAB face challenges.
 Ensure your case has strong merit before committing to full Board review.

-Examiner ROSENAU, DEREK JOHN works in Art Unit 2837 and has examined 1,368 patent applications in our dataset.
-With an allowance rate of 80.8%, this examiner has a below-average tendency to allow applications.
+Examiner ROSENAU, DEREK JOHN works in Art Unit 2837 and has examined 1,359 patent applications in our dataset.
+With an allowance rate of 80.2%, this examiner has an above-average tendency to allow applications.
 Applications typically reach final disposition in approximately 33 months.

-Examiner ROSENAU, DEREK JOHN's allowance rate of 80.8% places them in the 45% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner ROSENAU, DEREK JOHN's allowance rate of 80.2% places them in the 50% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

 When applicants request a pre-appeal conference (PAC) with this examiner, 60.9% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 48% percentile among all examiners.
-Note: Pre-appeal conferences show below-average success with this examiner.
-Consider whether your arguments are strong enough to warrant a PAC request.
+This success rate is in the 51% percentile among all examiners.
+Strategic Recommendation: Pre-appeal conferences show above-average effectiveness with this examiner.
+If you have strong arguments, a PAC request may result in favorable reconsideration.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: